iossifovlab/gpf/userdocs/administration/getting_started.rst

     conda install -c conda-forge -c bioconda -c iossifovlab gpf_wdae

-This command is going to install GPF and all its dependencies.
+This command is going to install GPF and all of its dependencies.

 Bootstrap GPF